3D Compositional Zero-shot Learning with DeCompositional Consensus: Conclusion and Future work

 We introduce 3D-CZSL as a joint compositional zero-shot segmentation and generalized zero-shot classification task.
-We provide a structured study into zero-shot compositionality through a novel benchmark on the proposed C-PartNet dataset and show that previous models do not generalize beyond the training objects.
+We provide a structured study into zero-shot compositionality through a novel benchmark on the proposed C-PartNet dataset and show that previous models do not generalize beyond the training object classes.
 Towards this, our novel approach, DeCompositional Consensus, maximizes the agreement between a segmentation hypothesis and its parts when taken apart, and sets a new SOTA.
-We also show that while there has been a lot of progress in part segmentation in a supervised setting, older models like PointNet are still competitive in unseen objects, arguably because the current research has not focused on this task.
-There are several future directions that can stem from this work, including introducing affordance priors for compositionality, graph models that capture compositionality of part-object relations, and extension of the capsules paradigm for part reasoning on unseen object classes.
+We also show that while there has been a lot of progress in part segmentation in a supervised setting, simple models like PointNet are still competitive in unseen object classes, arguably because the current research has not focused on this task.
+There are several future directions that can stem from this work, including introducing affordance priors and extension of the capsules paradigm for part reasoning on unseen object classes.
 We also hope to inspire future research into compositional point cloud models.